 4. National Challenges II: Competence Limits

-Where two legislative wills come into conflict, each legal order must determine how these conflicts are to be resolved.
-The resolution of legislative conflicts requires a hierarchy of norms.
-Modern federal States typically resolve conflicts between federal and state legislation in favour of the former: federal law is supreme over State law.
-This “centralised solution” has become so engrained in our constitutional mentalities that we tend to forget that the “decentralized solution” is also possible: local law may reign supreme over central law.
-Supremacy and direct effect are thus not different sides of the same coin.
-While the supremacy of a norm implies its direct effect, the direct effect of a norm will not imply its supremacy.
-Each federal legal order must thus determine which law prevails.
-The simplest supremacy format is one that is absolute: all law from one legal order is superior to all law from the other.
-Absolute supremacy may however be given to the legal system of the smaller or the bigger political community.
+Where two legislative wills come into conflict, courts need to know how these conflicts are to be resolved.
+The resolution of legislative conflicts here requires a hierarchy of norms.
+Modern federal States typically resolve conflicts between federal and State legislation in favour of the former: federal law is supreme over State law.
+This centralized solution has become so engrained in our constitutional mentalities that we tend to forget that the decentralized solution is also possible: local law may reign supreme over central law.
+Each federal order must thus determine which law prevails.
+The simplest primacy format is one that is absolute: all law from one legal order is superior to all law from the other.
+Absolute primacy may however be given to the legal system of the smaller or the bigger political community.
 Between these two extremes lies a range of possible nuances.